victorgarciaesgi/simple-graphql-to-typescript/docs/options/codegen-react-hooks.md

 ### Type: `boolean`

-In the same way as `codegen-methods`, but generate React apollo hooks instead
+In the same way as `codegen-functions`, but generate React apollo hooks instead

 **Supports Subscriptions since `0.6.4`**